MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 ## Private endpoints for PaaS services

-To process a single business operation, the application and the build agents need to reach several Azure PaaS services that are provisioned  globally, within the region, and even within the stamp.
+To process business or deployment operations, the application and the build agents need to reach several Azure PaaS services that are provisioned  globally, within the region, and even within the stamp.
 In the baseline architecture, that communication is over the public internet.

 In this design, those services have been protected with private endpoints to prevent data exfiltration attacks.
 Using private endpoints increases the security of the design.
-However, it introduces another point of failure and increases complexity in consuming these services.
+However, it introduces another potential point of failure and increases complexity in consuming these services.
 Carefully consider the tradeoffs with security before adopting this approach.

 Private endpoints should be put in a dedicated subnet of a virtual network.
 Private IP addresses to the private endpoints are assigned from that subnet.
 Essentially, any resource in the virtual network can communicate with the service by reaching the private IP address.
 Make sure the address space is large enough to accommodate this subnet.

 To connect over a private endpoint, you need a DNS record.
-It's recommended that DNS records associated with the services are in private DNS zones.
+It's recommended that DNS records associated with the services are kept in Azure Private DNS zones.
 Make sure that the fully qualified domain name (FQDN) resolves to the private IP address.

 In this architecture, private endpoints have been configured for Azure Container Registry, Cosmos DB, Key Vault, Storage resources, and Event Hubs.
 Also, the AKS cluster is deployed as a private cluster, which creates a private endpoint for the Kubernetes API service in the cluster's network.